MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

         - **Timestamp:** The date and time of the event identified by the primary key.
         - **Event:** The name of the event you want to use.
 For example, a field called "UserAction" in a streaming video service could have the value of "Viewed".
         - **Details:** Detailed information about the event.
 For example, a field called "ShowTitle" in a streaming video service could have the value of a video a customer watched.
-   >[!NOTE]
+   > [!NOTE]
-   > You'll need at least 2 activity records for 50% of the customers you want to calculate churn for.
+   > You'll need at least two activity records for 50% of the customers you want to calculate churn for.

 ## Create a subscription churn prediction